Breaking-Fuse/unity-graphics-final/README.md

 My Target Platform is <b>Unity</b>.</br>
 In Unity, <b>I Do plan to have an XR outcome</b> (Oculus VR) using the Headset and Touch Controllers.</br>
 I have the <b>Oculus Rift CV1 (Headset + Touch controllers) ready and available.</b></br>
-My “Version 0” repo is at: https://github.com/Breaking-Fuse/unity-graphics-final
+My GitHub repo is at: https://github.com/Breaking-Fuse/unity-graphics-final
  <h2>Specifics</h2>
 <h3>Your main theme for the project is:</h3>
  	<b>Rendering/Shaders</b> and Use of <b>VR for Locomotion/Interaction</b>.